 The text of this Internet version of the Scottish Statutory Instrument has been prepared to reflect the text as it was Made.
-The authoritative version is the Queen's Printer for Scotland copy published by The Stationery Office Limited as the The Sea Fish (Prohibited Methods of Fishing) (Firth of Clyde) Order 2002, ISBN 0 11061051 2.
-Purchase this item.
-For details of how to obtain an official copy see How to obtain The Stationery Office Limited titles.
+A print version is also available and is published by The Stationery Office Limited as the The Sea Fish (Prohibited Methods of Fishing) (Firth of Clyde) Order 2003, ISBN 0 11062048 8.
+The print version may be purchased by clicking here.
+Braille copies of this Scottish Statutory Instrument can also be purchased at the same price as the print edition by contacting TSO Customer Services on 0870 600 5522 or e-mail:customer.services@tso.co.uk.